termbacktime/termbacktime/README.md

 ## Authorization
 In order to submit recordings to [Gist] you must first authorize [TermBackTime] with GitHub.
+We request access to the `read:user` and `gist` scopes.
+For more information, please see [available scopes].
+You can request an auth token from [~/auth] or by running the following terminal command:
 ```shell
 termbacktime auth
 ```
-* _Authorization is NOT required for live terminal sharing._
+* _GitHub authorization is NOT required for live terminal sharing._

 ## Recording
 After authorizing [TermBackTime] with GitHub simply run `termbacktime` to start recording!